 The Confederate cavalry was ready for war that spring.
 In late May and early June, Stuart staged several magnificent cavalry reviews in Culpeper.
-Never before were Lee's horsemen so numerous, so confident, so ready.
+Never before were Lee’s horsemen so numerous, so confident, so ready.
 Lee indeed meant to carry war across the Potomac.
-Stuart's 9,700 troopers would lead the advance across the Rappahannock and mask the army's approach to the Potomac.
-Stuart was set to cross the Rappahannock early on June 9, the day after the last grand review, at Beverly's Ford.
+Stuart’s 9,700 troopers would lead an advance across the Rappahannock and mask the army’s approach to the Potomac.
+Stuart was set to cross the Rappahannock early on June 9, the day after the last grand review, at Beverly’s Ford.

 Stuart recovered quickly from the surprise.
 He dismantled his headquarters on Fleetwood Hill and dispatched couriers to his brigades.
 He ordered the part of his command nearest the river to pull back to a low ridge near a little brick church dedicated to St. James.
 He was unaware at first of the second threat from Kelly’s Ford.

-Stuart was not the only Confederate taking actions that would dramatically shape the battle.
-Closer to Beverly's Ford, Rebel soldiers scrambled to their horses or artillery pieces.
-The 6th and 7th Virginia Cavalry and one cannon from South Carolina bought time along the Beverly's Ford Road while Stuart's battalion of horse artillery fell back and his brigades assembled.
+But he was not the only Confederate taking actions that would dramatically shape the battle.
+Closer to Beverly’s Ford, Rebel soldiers scrambled to their horses or artillery pieces.
+The 6th and 7th Virginia Cavalry and one cannon from South Carolina bought time along the Beverly’s Ford Road while Stuart’s battalion of horse artillery fell back and his brigades assembled.

-Apprehending the strength of the Confederates at St. James Church, Buford left four cavalry and two infantry regiments to hold against Confederate attacks and guard the vital ford.
+Understanding the strength of the Confederates at St. James Church, Buford left four cavalry and two infantry regiments to hold against Confederate attacks and guard the vital ford.
 He then took his remaining men northward to work his way around the Confederate left flank.
-On the Cunningham and Green farms, Buford was opposed by Rooney Lee's brigade.
+On the Cunningham and Green Farms, Buford was opposed by Rooney Lee’s brigade.
 In vigorous mounted and dismounted fighting, Buford gradually forced Lee back to Yew Ridge and northern Fleetwood Hill.
 Stuart, however, was now pressing the line Buford had left in front of St. James Church.
 Both sides anxiously awaited reinforcements.
-Stuart needed Thomas Munford's brigade from across the Hazel River.
+Stuart needed Thomas Munford’s brigade from across the Hazel River.
 Buford wondered where Gregg was.

 Ahead was Fleetwood Hill, unoccupied except by one Confederate fieldpiece bombarding his lead brigade.
 Fearing a trap, Gregg carefully deployed his troops before seizing the hill.

 The eruption of Union forces from Brandy Station, in the Confederate rear, was the second great surprise of the day for Stuart.
-Nevertheless the Southern leader acted decisively, even brilliantly.
+Nevertheless, the Southern leader acted decisively, even brilliantly.
 Pulling most of his regiments from the St. James line, he sent them galloping for Fleetwood Hill, a mile away.

 While Gregg and Stuart raced for the key piece of terrain on the battlefield, two Southern regiments stalled Duffie’s 2,000-man division near Stevensburg.
 Oddly indecisive, Duffie failed to participate in the rest of the action that day.

-By late afternoon the Federals had used up all their reserves.
+By late afternoon, the Federals had used up all their reserves.
 Though Buford continued to press back the Rebels on northern Fleetwood, the southern part of the hill, more than a mile away, was held by exhausted but triumphant Confederates.
-Then Munford's fresh brigade at last arrived on Buford's flank and rear.
+Then Munford’s fresh brigade at last arrived on Buford’s flank and rear.
 Pleasanton saw that further effort was fruitless and ordered his subordinates to recross the Rappahannock.

 Related Battles